hotosm/fmtm/INSTALL.md

 #### 1. Setup OSM OAuth 2.0

-The FMTM uses OAuth with OSM to authenticate users.
+The Field-TM uses OAuth with OSM to authenticate users.

-To properly configure your FMTM project, you will need to create keys for OSM.
+To properly configure your Field-TM project, you will need to create keys for OSM.

 1. [Login to OSM][7]
    (_If you do not have an account yet, click the signup